bayfrontmedia/php-array-helpers/README.md

 **Description:**

-Order an array based on an array of keys in dot notation.
+Order an array based on an array of keys.

 Keys from the `$order` array which do not exist in the original array will be ignored.

 **Parameters:**

 - `$array` (array): Original array
-- `$order` (array): Array of keys in dot notation in the order to be returned
+- `$order` (array): Array of keys in the order to be returned

 **Returns:**